-- Transferring your assets: You can't give your assets away to family members or non-family members, rather than use your assets to pay for your nursing home care.
-If you give assets away within 5 years before the date you apply for Medicaid, or even after you apply, the gift may be treated as a transfer of assets for less than fair market value.
-Transfers for less than fair market value may subject you to a penalty, and the penalty is that Medicaid won't pay for your nursing home care for a period of time.
-How long that period is depends on the value of the assets you gave away.
+Transfers for less than fair market value may subject you to a penalty that Medicaid won’t pay for your nursing home care for a period of time.
+How long the period is depends on the value of the assets you gave away.
 There are limited exceptions to this, especially if you have a spouse, or a blind or disabled child.
-But as a general rule, giving away your assets can result in no payment for your nursing home care, possibly for many months or even years.
+Generally, giving away your assets can result in no payment for your nursing home care, sometimes for months or even years.

 Federal law protects spouses of nursing home residents from losing all of their income and assets to pay for nursing home care for their spouse.
 When one member of a couple enters a nursing home and applies for Medicaid, his or her eligibility is determined under "spousal impoverishment" rules.